whistlegraph/2022.aesthetic.computer/README.txt

 - [-] Get socket server running under GitHub codespaces as well.
   (wss:// is currently unsupported)
 - [x] Get the project working in GitHub codespaces.

+🐛 Completed Bugs & Regressions
+  - [X] Check to see why custom thumbnails are broken for remote URL disks.
+  - [X] `wg` disks no longer work
+  - [X] Kill any microphone (or video) connection after leaving a piece it's connected to.
+  - [X] Routing: Check ~tilde~ key - don't push duplicate states in the history.

 ⏳ Investigate ⏳